davexxx1214/vibecoding/demo/vibecoding_hackathon_slides.md

 - **Title:** Real-World Impact: Onboarding & Refactoring
 - **Scenario 1: New Developer Onboarding:**
     - **Before:** Weeks of reading code and asking questions.
-    - **With VibeCoding:** View the Knowledge Graph for an instant architectural overview.
+    - **With VibeKnowledge:** View the Knowledge Graph for an instant architectural overview.
 Use "Ask Question" on the RAG base for instant answers from documentation.
 - **Scenario 2: Safe Refactoring:**
     - **Before:** Tedious global search and manual impact assessment.
-    - **With VibeCoding:** Click on the entity to be refactored, and the graph instantly highlights all dependent components. **Assess impact in seconds.**
+    - **With VibeKnowledge:** Click on the entity to be refactored, and the graph instantly highlights all dependent components. **Assess impact in seconds.**
-- **Visual:** Two side-by-side icons/images: a confused developer (Before) vs. a confident developer with a clear graph (With VibeCoding).
+- **Visual:** Two side-by-side icons/images: a confused developer (Before) vs. a confident developer with a clear graph (With VibeKnowledge).

 ## Slide 8: Technical Architecture & Innovation
 - **Title:** Technical Architecture & Key Innovations